The French Quarter

 Okay, we know what you're thinking...
 Aren't the "Set of Drifters" supposed to be showing us things that are off the beaten path?
 What's with the "ghost tour," the "plantation tour," and now, a “swamp tour?"
 True, normally we would not endorse so many back-to-back tourist-based experiences, yet here in New Orleans, the activities on tap are so unique, and characteristic of their surrounding region, that it’d be a shame to miss them.
 Set of Drifters tip: If visiting for only a long weekend, we prescribe just one of these tour selections, saving the others for subsequent visits to New Orleans.
 (Trust us, once you get a taste, you’ll definitely be back for seconds!)

 Most "swamp tours" can be arranged from your hotel concierge, or via a number of tourist outfits located on Decatur Street in the French Quarter.
 If you are in town for only a short while, make sure to plan ahead and reserve a spot as they often fill up.
 During our December 2008 jaunt with friends from Arizona, we went with Louisiana Tour Company, an outfit that whisks guests out of the Vieux Carré via a shuttle ride to backswamps of Barataria.
 From here, you have two choices: either a relaxing trip on a covered 60-person pontoon, or a more adventuresome emprise aboard a high-speed "airboat."
 (Wow, it's just like that Disney film The Rescuers!)
 Requiring a bit more comfort to calm our then-current hangovers, we chose the slow-going route, a nice option even if you just need some deceleration from stresses back home.
+(Note: On a subsequent visit in 2017, we went the noisier airboat route with Airboat Adventures.
+May we recommend keeping those noise-cancelling headphones on - selfies be damned!)

 While at first glance, the ecology of a “traditional” Louisiana bayou seems pretty quiet and nondescript, lurking in those moss-laden bogs - beyond tall cypress trees and Native American burial mounds - is a surprising variety of wildlife.
 Think egrets, snakes, turtles, and yes, even alligators!
 Since tour operators cannot necessarily promise glimpses of the latter, they often bring on-board taxidermied gator jaws (and even entire heads) for people to “pet” just in case!
 Luckily for us, a couple of alligators were "sunning themselves" on the hazy winter day our barge rolled by.
 But with the ferocious creatures barely moving a single scale, we were left to wonder if we hadn’t actually boarded Disneyland’s “Jungle Cruise!"
 (This possibility was negated once we realized our guide, who spoke some serious Cajun pidgin, had not a single corny joke to spare!)